-Waxman also cautions against attempting to investigate Supreme Court Justice Brett Kavanaugh, who many Democrats believe lied to Congress during his confirmation proceedings over the summer.
-Rep. Jerrold Nadler, Democrat of New York, has indicated a willingness to investigate Kavanaugh, and some liberals hope to impeach the justice, who was accused of sexual impropriety.
+Waxman also cautioned against attempting to investigate Supreme Court Justice Brett Kavanaugh, who many Democrats believe lied to Congress during his confirmation proceedings over the summer.
+Rep. Jerrold Nadler, D-N.Y., has indicated a willingness to investigate Kavanaugh, and some liberals hope to impeach the justice, who was accused of sexual impropriety.
 “I don’t know what would be accomplished” by a Kavanaugh investigation, he said.
 “It would look very, very partisan.”

-The senior Democratic staffer said that Democrats should pursue “oversight in a bipartisan way and starting where we have agreement.”
-The staffer noted, for example, the Oversight Committee’s outgoing chairman — Trey Gowdy, Republican of South Carolina, who is retiring from Congress — and Elijah Cummings, Democrat of Maryland, the committee’s current ranking member, sent joint letters to the White House about security clearances given to high-ranking officials like Jared Kushner, the president’s son-in-law.
+The senior Democratic staffer said Democrats should pursue “oversight in a bipartisan way and starting where we have agreement.”
+The staffer noted, for example, that the Oversight Committee’s outgoing chairman — Trey Gowdy, R-S.C., who is retiring from Congress — and Elijah Cummings, D-Md., the committee’s current ranking member, sent joint letters to the White House about security clearances given to high-ranking officials like Jared Kushner, the president’s son-in-law.

 That investigation would have to be taken up by Cummings, who has expressed interest in the matter.
 As chairman of the House Oversight Committee, he would become one of the most powerful Democrats in the entire Congress, with broad powers to investigate the Trump administration.
 “My aim is to do what I swore to do — uphold the constitution,” Cummings said in a statement provided to Yahoo News.
 “We are required to be a check and balance over the executive branch.
 We haven’t been doing that because Republicans have been aiders and abetters.”

-The staffer said Cummings will also pursue some of the most controversial actions of the Trump administration, including the president’s practice of separating families of asylum-seekers at the U.S.-Mexico border.
-Cummings will also look at Trump’s potential violations the emoluments clause of the U.S. Constitution, which prevents him from using the presidency for profit and personal gain.
+The staffer said Cummings will also pursue some of the most controversial actions of the Trump administration, including the president’s practice of separating families of asylum seekers at the U.S.-Mexico border.
+Cummings will also look at Trump’s potential violations of the Emoluments Clause of the Constitution, which prevents him from using the presidency for profit and personal gain.

-The environment is another potentially fruitful line of investigations, which could focus on Scott Pruitt, who in July resigned as head of the Environmental Protection Agency, and Ryan Zinke, the embattled Department of Interior chief, who faces more than a dozen investigations of his own.
-Both men have run afoul of personal ethics laws and have faced criticisms from scientists and conservationists for suppressing science, in particular work affirming the reality and danger of global warming.
+The environment is another potentially fruitful line of investigations, which could focus on Scott Pruitt, who in July resigned as head of the Environmental Protection Agency, and Ryan Zinke, the embattled Department of the Interior chief, who faces more than a dozen investigations of his own.
+Both men have run afoul of personal ethics laws and have faced criticisms from scientists and conservationists for suppressing science, in particular work affirming the reality and danger of climate change.